ronanchilvers/solo-swade/Home.md

 ![[swade.png|right|250]]

 > [!abstract] Starting Scene
 > While many western countries are excited about the new researches into electro-arcane energy, there are those who fear it's power.
 They fear that we don't yet understand the true source of the newly discovered powers.
-They fear that it may not be what it seems and that we are on the bri
+They fear that it may not be what it seems and that we are on the brink of calamity.
+> The Society of the Curious is a group of skeptics formed in London in 1928, which aims to discover the truth.
+Word has reached London of strange events in the
+> A young recruit, Darius Fisher, already an experienced explorer and eager to show his mettle, embarks on a journey to the mountains of eastern Romania.

 # Scenes
 `button-scene`